 - Once the instant pot has heated, add in the olive oil, ground meat, and minced onion if using.
 Brown the meat, breaking up into small pieces.

-- Once the meat is mostly browned, add in the butter (or additional olive oil), mushrooms, thyme, garlic, and Dried Onion Soup Mix.
-Saute for 2-3 minutes or until the meat is fully browned.
-Turn off the pressure cooker.
+- Once the meat is mostly browned, add in garlic and mushrooms and saute for 2-3 minutes or until the meat is fully browned.
+If needed, drain off excess oil and then return the inner pot back to the Instant Pot.

-- Once cook time has elapsed, let pressure release naturally for 5 minutes.
-Then do a quick release of any remaining pressure--be sure stand away from vent knob when releasing pressure.
+- Once the cooking time has elapsed, let pressure release naturally for EXACTLY 5 minutes.
+Then do a quick release of any remaining pressure by carefully knocking the venting knob from the sealed to the venting position.
+Be sure stand away from vent knob when releasing pressure to protect yourself from the steam.

 AnnM